 We find that security information sharing and security technology investments can act as "strategic complements" in that an increase in information sharing or technology investments by one firm will induce the other firm to increase its own level of information sharing or technology investments.
 In fact, this inclination to share information and invest in security technologies increases as the degree of competitiveness in an industry increases.
-The extent of information sharing and investment levels of firms introduce two effects in our model: a "direct effect" of expanding demand and a "strategic effect" of alleviating price competition.
+The extent of information sharing and investment levels of firms introduce two effects in our model: (i) a "direct effect" of expanding demand in the product market and (ii) a "strategic effect" of alleviating price competition among suppliers of competing products.
 We demonstrate that these two effects increase with the size of the firm.
 We extend our model to show that the nature of security technology cost plays a pivotal role in determining whether cost-based spillovers boost information sharing or subdue it.
 In particular, the incentives for sharing and investment are weakened if sales volume-related cost spillovers are present, in comparison to spillovers on fixed costs.
-We further show that information sharing levels and technology investments are higher when firms join an ISA sequentially than when firms compete simultaneously.
-This happens due to tacit collusion induced by the first entrant's precommitment to share a given level of security information and invest a given amount in security technology.
+We further show that information-sharing levels and technology investments are higher when firms join an ISA sequentially than when firms compete simultaneously.
+This happens because of the tacit collusion that is induced by the first entrant's precommitment to share a given level of security information and invest a given amount in security technology.
 This leads to higher profits for both firms.
-Finally, we point out that if a federally funded ISA were to don a social planner's role, it would need to provide higher incentives for firms to share welfare-maximizing levels of security information, rather than the individual or joint profit maximizing levels.8

-8In Appendix B, we also allude to an incentive mechanism designed by the government for fostering socially optimal levels of disclosure.
+Finally, we point out that if a federally funded ISA were to don a social planner's role, it would need to provide higher incentives for firms to share welfare-maximizing levels of security information, rather than the individual or joint profit-maximizing levels.
+In Appendix B, we also allude to an incentive mechanism designed by the government for fostering socially optimal levels of disclosure.

-1.2 Prior Literature
+1.2.
+Prior Literature

-Questions on information sharing, economic incentives, and social welfare similar to those noted above have been previously studied in the context of other organizations.
+Questions on information sharing, economic incentives, and social welfare, similar to those noted above, have been previously studied in the context of other organizations.
 Of particular relevance is the extensive literature on trade associations (TAs).
-Previous relevant work includes that on information sharing (e.g., Gal-Or 1985, Shapiro 1986 and Vives 1990).
-The second stream of literature relevant to our work is that on mode of conduct and strategic effects (Bulow, Geanakoplos and Klemperer 1985 and Gal-Or 1986).
-More recently, Parker and Van Alstyne (2001) show how free strategic complements can raise a firm's own profits.
-Of course, since an organization must expend resources to develop technology, methods and procedures to deal with information security breaches, sharing of this information will be qualitatively different than sharing the type of information modelled in the TA literature.
-Finally, our model considers spillovers from security technology investments.
-Spillovers have been addressed in the extensive economics-based literature on research joint ventures (d' Aspremont and Jacquemin 1988, and Kamien, Muller and Zhang 1992).
+Previous relevant work includes that on information sharing (e.g., Gal-Or 1985a, Shapiro 1986, Vives 1990).
+The second stream of literature relevant to our work is that on mode of conduct and strategic effects (Bulow et al. 1985, Gal-Or 1985b).
+More recently, Parker and